-All Board Committees play an important role in ensuring sound corporate governance in the Group.
+Each Board Committee plays an important role in ensuring sound corporate governance in the Group.
 Minutes of Board Committee meetings are available to all Board members and kept updated as to the proceedings and matters discussed during such meetings.

 The Board meets regularly and as warranted by circumstances.
-The schedule of all the Board and Board Committee meetings as well as the annual general meeting ("AGM") are planned in advance to allow Directors to plan ahead to attend such meetings, so as to maximise participation.
+The schedule of all the Board and Board Committee meetings as well as the AGM are planned in advance to allow Directors to plan ahead to attend such meetings, so as to maximise participation.
 During the Board meetings, the Directors actively participate and discuss matters requiring their attention and decisions.
+The Board also meets informally as and when needed to discuss business matters requiring their attention.